jpsaha/typst-site/README.md

 * warnings
 * other structured blocks

-The block engine provides the common implementation while higher-level files define the mathematical interfaces used by content files.
+The block engine provides the common implementation while higher-level template files provide the interfaces used by content.

 ---

-## Navigation
+# Navigation

-Navigation-related functionality lives in:
+Navigation functionality is primarily located in:

 ```text
 templates/nav.typ
 ```

-It is used together with generated metadata to provide:
+It works together with generated metadata to provide:

 * previous/next links
 * lecture navigation